10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 I had an assessment in the physio-gym done by 2 physiotherapists: Chair-sitting exercise to see if I could rise from a chair without falling.
 Physios tied a nylon-strap around my waist so they could catch me if I fell.
 I was asked to lean over & lean to my sides to see if my balance was OK.
 I was asked to walk in a straight line with a physio barking "Look left!...Look right!" while I walked.
 I laughed as the exercise reminded me of my conscripted soldier days in SA.
 A physio placed plastic cones on the floor & ordered me to stride-weave round the cones so she could stop-watch time my mobility.
 I did the exercise quickly.
 At a table, I was also timed taking little wooden pegs from a bottle then placing the pegs in rows in a wooden block & removing the pegs back to the bottle.
 I took that toy to my ward room, to accompany my plastic cup stacking.
 The physio made an appointment for me in the physio-gym for the next day.

-TIA stroke.
-Day 8.
-Tuesday 16 September 2024.
-Dr B visited again saying I needed endarterectomy surgery at Christchurch Hospital to remove the plaque from my right carotid artery.
 I cancelled my appointment with the physio & returned her physio toys.
-Ambulances were in short supply, the chief nurse was in a bind, so Leah offered to drive me to Christchurch Hospital, a 3 hour journey.
-Two social workers came to my ward offering to arrange Christchurch accommodation for Leah, but Leah had already booked accommodation at the old YMCA now called Give Hotel, Hereford St. We'd lived & worked in Christchurch for 19 years, including quake years, so knew our way around the city.
+Ambulances were in short supply (WHY?!)
+The chief nurse was in a transport bind, so Leah offered to drive me to Christchurch Hospital, a 3 hour journey.
+Two Social workers came to my ward offering to arrange Christchurch accommodation for Leah, but Leah had already booked accommodation at the old YMCA now called Give Hotel, Hereford St. We'd lived & worked in Christchurch for 19 years, including quake years, so knew our way around the city.

 Leah drove us to Pleasant Point for me to dispose of my dirty washing & fetch a change of clothes.
 She drove me to Christchurch Hospital.
 Vascular dept, 8th floor, night-nurses were expecting me.
 I had a ward room to myself, overlooking Hagley Park & the CBD.
 A nurse gave me sandwiches for my late supper.
 Thereafter I ate nothing more & had a shower.
-Dr K visited & explained endarterectomy surgery on my right carotid artery.
+Mr K visited & explained endarterectomy surgery on my right carotid artery.
 I signed consent forms for my neck surgery & donating urine & plaque for Canterbury University research.
 I played Patience & slept well.
 No noisy patients & visitors in my room.

 TIA stroke.
 Surgery.
 Day 9.
 Wednesday 17 September 2024.
 The consultant surgeon visited & said I needed to shave my beard.
 I did, chivvied by 2 nurses.
 I peed a urine sample.
 A nurse pushed me & my bed to the surgery prep ward downstairs.
 Two more nurses prepped me for the surgery, chatting & covering my wedding ring with elastoplast.
 Two more needles in my left hand & wrist!
 Two anaesthetists prepped me & fussed.
-One worried about my cochlear implant electronics interfering with surgery machines.
+One worried about my Cochlear Implant electronics interfering with surgery machines.
 No problem after phoning my St Georges Hospital surgeon.
 My bed was pushed into the operation theatre.
 Vultures circled...

 That night I didn't eat supper plonked on my bed-table.
 I couldn't sleep, my throat was sore & I was swallowing mucous brought up from my trachea.
 I asked for a bed-pan, I needed a crap.
 A male nurse groaned & shoved a ridiculously small bed-pan under my bare butt while I lay tube- trapped in bed.
 I didn't use the bed-pan.
 I would've lain in my own shit!